mackosvira/Monthly_Bills_Reminder/README.md

 ## How it works

-### first startup
+### First startup
 > When the script is first started, it checks if bills files exist and create them if not.

 > Create initial predefined bills by making a combination of two arrays: locations (home, parrents, location 3, ...)  and bill type (electricity, water, heating , phone/internet, ...), adding month of payment and "not payed" status

-> open window using "zenity" tool, showing list of all bills for payment where new bills can be added and stored in bills.txt file
+> Finaly opens window ("zenity" tool - from filetext), showing list of all bills for payment where new bills can be added and stored in bills.txt file

 ### Regular use
-> on PC startup it will show a window with payment status of monthly bills, where you can make manual corrections for the payed ones
+> On PC startup script will show a window with payment status of monthly bills, where you can make manual corrections for the payed ones

+> If all bills are with "payed" status the script will not show the window, until first start of next month

-> at every startup (usually in begining of month), script check if new predefined bills for current month are stored in bills.txt.
-If not, it will be created automaticaly.
+> At every startup (usually in begining of month), script check if new predefined bills for current month are stored in bills.txt.

+> If new month bills are not not in the file, it will be created automaticaly.

 > If there are bills with "payed" status from previous month, you have button option to remove from bills.txt via separate confirmation window.

 > all the changes in bills.txt file are store in separate bills.log file ("diff" command format output is used with timestamp line)

 ## My comments